 Foster Youth shall not be subject to loss of California College Promise Grant due to placement on academic or progress probation.
 Exemption for Foster Youth is in accordance with the stipulations in Education Code and effective until the date specified in Education Code Section 66025.9 subdivision (c).
 Also see BP 5130 Financial Aid.

+Scholarship Displacement

+The District shall not reduce the institutional gift aid offer of a student who is eligible to

+receive a federal Pell Grant award or financial assistance under the California Dream Act for an academic year as a result of private scholarship awards designated for the student unless the student’s gift aid exceeds the student’s annual cost of attendance.

+The District shall not consider receipt or anticipated receipt of private scholarships when considering a student who is eligible to receive a federal Pell Grant award or financial assistance under the California Dream Act for qualification for institutional gift aid.

 Also see BP 5130 Financial Aid.

 Approved: March 18, 2014, Edited August 21, 2018